 3. Double glaze your windows

-Just as you need to insulate your walls and ceilings, properly ‘insulating’ your windows will make an enormous difference to your energy consumption.
+Just as you need to insulate your walls and ceilings, properly ‘insulating’ your windows will make an enormous difference to your energy usage.
 Windows are generally considered an energy drain, because heat travels straight through a single pane of glass.
 Double glazing, however, which is made of two panes of glass with an air gap between, stops the heat flow, reflecting it back inside in winter, and back outside in summer.
 Contrary to what some people think, double glazing is not only suitable for cold climates, in fact it is equally as effective in the heat, preventing the hot sun rays from entering inside.

 New technology has taken energy efficient glass one step further with thermal glazing.
 Thermal glazing incorporates double glazing with a transparent coating for even better reflection of heat.
 Thermal glazing, when installed with a double glazing unit, provides up to 68% better insulation than standard single glazing.